Overview of Michigan Retirement Tax Friendliness

-Michigan taxes Social Security retirement benefits and provides a relatively large deduction on all other types of retirement income.
+Michigan does not tax Social Security retirement benefits, and it provides deductions on all other types of retirement income.
 Homeowners pay relatively high property tax rates, but sales taxes are moderate.

 Annual Social Security Income

 Year of Birth

 Annual Income from Private Pension